inx-iot/IoT-demos/inx-iot-aws/README.md

 Now deploy the app to your device.
 You can find out the IP address of your device by looking at the front panel display.
 The top display in red should be displaying the last subnet of the IP address.

-## Create an S3 bucket
+## STEP 4: Create an S3 bucket
 Next we need to create an S3 bucket for the measurement data.
 In your AWS console go to the S3 service and create a new bucket in the same region as your IoT Core region.

 ![S3 Create](docs/screenshot11S301.png)

 ![S3 Settings](docs/screenshot12S302.png)

-## Create a Kinesis Data Stream
+## STEP 5: Create a Kinesis Data Stream
 Next we need to create a data stream to receive the measurement data.
 In your AWS console to go to the Kinesis service.
 Click data streams on the left hand side then click Create data stream.
 Give your data stream a name and then click Create data stream.

 ![Kinesis data stream 01](docs/screenshot13Kinesis01.png)

 ![Kinesis data stream 02](docs/screenshot14Kinesis02.png)

-## Create a lambda function to transform the data
+## STEP 6: Create a lambda function to transform the data
 Now we need a Lambda function to add the client id to the data stream.
 Go to the Lambda service in your AWS console and click create function.

 ![Lambda Create Function](docs/screenshot15Lambda01.png)